armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 This might not be entirely fool proof, but it seems to be such a very rare edge case that so far only one example has been found in the wild.

-## Minimum ZIP versions

-Some features in ZIP files were introduced in later versions of ZIP files.
-The versions are stored in the local file header (section 4.3.7) and other headers.
-The versions (section 4.4.3) can be computed by dividing the value from the local file header by 10.
-For example, "version 6.3" will be stored as "63" in the file header.
-The latest minimum version that has been defined is 6.3.

-There are a few files where the minimum version is something like `0x314` (778) or similar in the local file header, but not in the central directory.
-These known invalid versions are silently ignored in BANG.

-## Customized headers

-There are some vendors, such as the Chinese IP camera vendor Dahua, that use the ZIP format, but that slightly change one or more headers.
-In the case of Dahua the only change is that the first local file header is changed from `PK\x03\x04` to `DH\x03\x04`.
-By changing it to `PK\x03\x04` it can be unpacked.

 ## Multiple entries with the same name